PureDark/BSDarthMaul/README.md

 ```

 # Leaderboards
 Turnning on Darh Maul Mode results in a separated leaderboard.
+1 hand & 2 hand mode will have different leaderboards .

 AutoDetect now only works in no-fail/party mode for this particular reason.